 As its name suggests, rubber bridge is played in rubbers.
 A rubber is the best of three games.
-A game is won by the first team to score 100 or more points for successful contracts, over several deals if necessary.
+A game is won by the first team to score 100 or more points for successful contracts, over as many deals as necessary.

-The score is kept on a piece of paper divided into two columns headed WE and THEY, for the two teams, with a horizontal line part-way down (see example).
-Scores for successful contracts are entered below the line, and count toward winning a game.
-Other scores, such as bonuses for tricks made in excess of the contract (overtricks), or penalties for tricks short of the contract (undertricks) are entered above the line, and do not count toward winning the game.
+The score is kept on a piece of paper divided into two columns headed WE and THEY, for the two teams, with a horizontal line part-way down (see example below).
+Scores for successful contracts are entered below the line and count toward winning a game.
+Other scores, such as bonuses for tricks made in excess of the contract (overtricks), or penalties for tricks short of the contract (undertricks) are entered above the line and do not count toward winning the game.

 For a successful contract, the score below the line for each trick (in excess of six, which is referred to as “book”) bid and made is as follows:

 - If trumps are clubs or diamonds: 20 per trick

 - If trumps are hearts or spades: 30 per trick

 - If notrump: 40 for the first trick and 30 for each subsequent trick

 If the contract was doubled the above scores are doubled.
 If it was doubled and redoubled, they are multiplied by 4.
 In addition, the declarer’s side scores an extra 50 points above the line if they succeed in a doubled contract.
 This is sometimes known as “50 for the insult.”
 For making a redoubled contract the bonus is 100 above the line.

 Because of the difference in score, clubs and diamonds are called the minor suits, and hearts and spades are the major suits.